Living Places, Living KNowledge

 In the middle and upper regions of Myanmar, Mandalay and its surrounding areas like Sagaing hold a rich culture closely tied to the last royal cities.
 Yet, much of its present-day creative heritage remains undocumented, despite being widely known.

-Mon State, in the lower region of Myanmar, holds a rich and diverse culture, yet much of its present-day creative assets remain undocumented.
+Mon State, nestled in the lower region of Myanmar, is a land brimming with a rich and diverse cultural heritage.
+However, despite this deep well of creativity, much of its present-day artistic and cultural assets remain largely undocumented.

 Shan region, with its rich and unique traditions, crafts, and natural heritage sites, is a cultural hub in eastern Myanmar.
 Despite this, much of its creative heritage remains undocumented.